- How often should you exercise your dog?

 First time dog owner?
 Congrats!
 You're in for a wild ride.
 Owning a dog is a huge responsibility, but it can also be great fun.
 There's nothing quite like coming home after a busy day to be greeted by a wagging tail.Most people find their pooch quickly becomes one of the family and a great companion.

 But dog owning is a full time job, and there's lots to consider before you bring home a new pet.
-Dogs can live to 15 years of age, and looking after your pooch over its lifetime can cost up to £17,000 depending on the size and breed.
+Dogs can live to 15 years of age, and looking after your pooch over its lifetime can cost up to £30,000 depending on the size, breed and ongoing care.

 Here, we've gathered up everything you need to know about caring for your new pet.
 And remember, there's no NHS for pets, so it's a good idea to consider pet insurance to cover vet's fees.